 Do not try to turn the rotor by levering against the cooling fan vanes.
 The fan will be damaged.

-The alternator rotor is supported by a bearing at the non-drive end (NDE) and a coupling to the prime mover at the drive end (DE).
+The alternator rotor is supported by a bearing at the non-drive end (NDE) and by either a bearing or a coupling to the prime mover at the drive end (DE).